noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - the part of a search engine that determines which content matches a users query
     - e.g. google pagerank
   - search zones
-    - subsets of site content that have been separately indexed to support narrower searching
+    - subsets of site content that have been separately indexed to support narrower searching (filtering)
+    - each search zone should correspond to a specific need
+    - pockets of more homogeneous content that act as silos for search queries
       - e.g. searching just the tech support area
+    - when a user searches a search zone, they have self-identified as interested in that particular information
+    - generally should match the segments of the information architecture organization scheme
+      - and perhaps having an 'all' index that combines each as the default
+    - basic types
+      - content type
+      - audience
+      - role
+      - subject/topic
+      - geography
+      - chronology
+        - e.g. recent content
+      - author
+      - department/business unitng just the tech support area
   - search results
     - presentation of content that matches the users search query
     - involves decisions of
       - what types of content that should make up each individual result
       - how many results to display
       - how sets of results should be ranked, sorted and clustered
+  - content component
+    - each search result can possibly be broken down into smaller atoms, e.g. authors name, which may bbe leveraged by a search engine, e.g. for  filtering
+    - truly determined by the type of content being indexed, e.g. metadata for music vs actors will have totally different components

 #### content and tasks
   - the users ultimate destinations, as opposed to separate components that get users to their desitinations